Fedoms/CovidVaccine/README.md

 # CovidVaccine
-Checking the updated informations abount Vacchine in Italy
+Checking the updated informations abount Vaccine in Italy with th open API given from the Country